lipengyuan1994/agentic_ai_design/README.md

 - Environment variable: `OPENAI_API_KEY`
 - Model: `gpt-4-turbo`
 - Behavior: If the key is missing or any API call fails, the orchestrator falls back to a local, deterministic summary assembled from indicator outputs.
+  - The orchestrator also attempts an LLM planning step to choose/sequence indicators with rationale; this planning step similarly falls back to a deterministic plan.

 ## Quick Start
 1) Create and activate a virtual environment (recommended)